-In this graduate-level course provided through Seattle Pacific University, you will learn how to actively monitor students throughout the instructional process and to collect academic and behavioral data.
+In this University-Partnered Academic-Credit course provided through Seattle Pacific University, you will learn how to actively monitor students throughout the instructional process and to collect academic and behavioral data.
 You will learn how to process, file, and analyze data for documentation and to better help teach mastery of course concepts.
 At the end of the course you will build both a data collection lesson plan to immediately use in the classroom, aligned to a specific lesson and focused on academic improvements in students, as well as a documentation action plan focused on a more holistic approach to documenting a student’s behavioral and academic struggles.

 Register For The Course Now!

 You will be taken to Seattle Pacific University to register for the course.

 How can I continuously monitor the progress of my students and build a plan that uses appropriate data collection methods to inform me of student growth?

 Who are my struggling students and how can I document their difficulties in a way that will enlist the support I need from my administrators?

 - How documentation will support your classroom instruction

 - How documentation is used when seeking support from administrators